Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Explicit examples of spectral sequences

 \begin{ex} \textbf{$\Gamma=BD_{8k}$ ($D_{2k+2}$-singularity), $k\geq 1.$} (See \cref{D6_sp_seq}) For $n=2k$, (\ref{SquareRootStandard}) is $t\cdot X=t^{2k+1} X$, $t\cdot Y=t^{2k} Y$, $t\cdot Z=t^2 Z.$ There are three torsion lines

 with respective torsion groups $\Z/2k,\Z/2,\Z/2$.
-As it is a weight-1 action, it has a minimal component, which must be the sphere that corresponds to the unique trivalent vertex of the graph $D_{2k+2}.$\footnote{Because that sphere carries three intersection points fixed by the action, so the $\C^*$-action must fix the whole sphere.} The resolutions $\tilde{\a},\tilde{\b_1},\tilde{\b_2}$ of the torsion lines $\a,\b_1,\b_2$ are lines again, and they converge to the fixed points of the spheres that correspond to the leaves of the graph $D_{2k+2}$ (because these are the leaves of the attraction graph, and by Proposition \ref{THERE_ARE_ISOTROPIES} each such leaf has a torsion bundle that converges to it).

-Using formula (\ref{CZindecesOfMorseBottSumbanifolds}), as in the previous examples, one can calculate the degree shifts $\mu(B_{p,c})$ of the Morse Bott submanifolds $B_{p,c}\cong S^1$ which are intersections of the lines $\tilde{\a},\tilde{\b_1},\tilde{\b_2}$ with the slices $\Sp$.
-They all have zero shift, for $T_p<1.$ Then, $B_1=\Sigma_1$ has a shift down by 2 (as the action has weight 1), and the other columns are determined by Corollary \ref{SpSeqIs1periodic}.
-The filtration $F^{\varphi}_\lambda $ is rank-wise:
+As it is a weight-1 action, it has a (unique) fixed core component \cite{vzivanovic2022exact}: the sphere corresponding to the trivalent vertex of the graph $D_{2k+2}.$\footnote{Because that sphere carries three intersection points fixed by the action, so the $\C^*$-action must fix the whole sphere.} The resolutions $\widetilde{\a},\widetilde{\b_1},\widetilde{\b_2}$ of $\a,\b_1,\b_2$ are lines that converge to the fixed points of the spheres corresponding to the leaves of $D_{2k+2}$ (each leaf of the attraction graph yields a torsion bundle converging to it by Proposition \ref{THERE_ARE_ISOTROPIES}).
+The intersections of $\widetilde{\a},\widetilde{\b_1},\widetilde{\b_2}$ with the slices $\Sp$ are the Morse Bott submanifolds $B_{p,c}\cong S^1$.
+By \eqref{CZindecesOfMorseBottSumbanifolds}, as before, we get the degree shifts $\mu(B_{p,c})$: they are zero for $T_p<1,$ and $B_1=\Sigma_1$ has a shift down by 2 (as the action has weight 1).
+The other columns follow by Corollary \ref{SpSeqIs1periodic}.
+The filtration is rank-wise:

-In both cases the jump in rank by $3$ occurs at the time-$\frac{1}{2}$ column, as all three lines are $\Z/2$-isotropic.
+In both cases, the jump in rank by $3$ occurs at the time-$\frac{1}{2}$ column, as all three lines are $\Z/2$-torsion.

 \end{ex}

 \begin{ex} \textbf{$\Gamma=BD_{8k+4}$ ($D_{2k+3}$-singularity), $k\geq 1.$} (See \cref{D5_sp_seq}) For $n=2k+1$, (\ref{SquareRootStandard}) is $t\cdot X=t^{2k+2} X$, $t\cdot Y=t^{2k+1} Y$, $t\cdot Z=t^2 Z.$ There are three torsion lines